Angie Johnson, PhD

 Karen Jesch

 People, animals, and how they work together – Karen has been fascinated by the animals around us and what they can tell us about ourselves since she was a child.
-A recent graduate from Canisius College where she received a B.S. in Animal Behavior, also studying communication, psychology, and anthrozoology, her interests lie in the cognitive perception of social others, learning mechanisms, and social interactions between people and dogs.
+A graduate from Canisius University where she received a B.S. in Animal Behavior, also studying communication, psychology, and anthrozoology, her interests lie in the cognitive perception of social others, learning mechanisms, and social interactions between people and dogs.
 Karen aims to continue contributing to canine social cognition in her career as a researcher and professor, teaching future scientists about animal behavior.
-She also enjoys baking, board games, and playing fetch with her cat, Phoebe!
+She also enjoys baking, board games, raising future service dogs, and playing fetch with her cat, Phoebe!

 Shennai Palermo